lzwjava/blog-source/resume.md

 ### Machine Learning Projects

-* Some experimental projects which are learned from other open source projects.
+* The below experimental projects are learned from other open-source projects.
 Carefully analyzed and wrote code from scratch by myself.
 Please check out https://github.com/lzwjava/neural-networks-and-zhiwei-learning.
-* Mnist Numpy, a simple neural network to recongnize the handwritten digits.
-Just used Numpy and manually calculate the gradients.
+* Mnist Numpy, a simple neural network to recognize handwritten digits.
+Just used Numpy and manually calculated the gradients.
-* Mnist Torch, a simple neural network to recognize the handwritten digits using pytorch framework.
+* Mnist Torch, a simple neural network to recognize handwritten digits using the PyTorch framework.
 * Nanogpt, a simple and fast implementation for training and finetuning medium-sized GPTs.
 * Makemore, an autoregressive character-level language model for making more text.
-* Fast Neural Style, a pytorch implementation of an algorithm for artistic style transfer.
+* Fast Neural Style, a PyTorch implementation of an algorithm for artistic style transfer.
 The algorithm can be used to mix the content of an image with the style of another image.
-* ImageNet, this implements training of popular model architectures, such as ResNet, AlexNet, and VGG on the ImageNet dataset.
+* ImageNet, implements training of popular model architectures, such as ResNet, AlexNet, and VGG on the ImageNet dataset.
-* Time Sequence Prediction, a pytorch project which use two LSTMCell units to learn some sine wave signals starting at different phases.
+* Time Sequence Prediction, a PyTorch project that uses two LSTMCell units to learn some sine wave signals starting at different phases.

 ### Corporate Projects